 Part of Lau’s strategy for a low-cost divorce included filling out her own legal paperwork and representing herself on legal documents.
 This is called a “pro se” divorce.
 In other words, you represent yourself without an attorney.

 When I got divorced, I filed a pro se divorce, represented myself in court, and only had to pay the filing fee for my initial divorce petition.
-This made it possible for me to get divorced without taking on debt or causing too much harm to my finances.
+This made it possible for me to end my marriage without taking on debt or causing too much harm to my finances.

 4. Consider Mediation